 Carleton was founded in 1866 — by Minnesota pioneers who understood that human knowledge is the real frontier — and has a long tradition of innovative undergraduate teaching.
 In 1992, Carleton created a Learning & Teaching Center to “sponsor conversations, encourage reflection, and offer a venue for classroom innovations that bear on the challenges and opportunities of education at a distinctive liberal arts college.”
 That long tradition has intertwined with numerous grants that have focused on civic engagement, quantitative reasoning, student reflection, and digital humanities.
 Carleton was a key force in the recent creation of LACOL, the Liberal Arts Collaborative for Digital Innovation.

 Review of applications begins immediately.
-External applications received by January 15 will receive preferred consideration.
 Review of applications continues until the hire is complete.

 Carleton is a private liberal arts predominantly residential campus with nearly 2000 students and 800 faculty & staff.
 Founded in 1866, Carleton College is an independent and highly selective liberal arts college with a diverse and exceptionally able student body, a talented faculty whose first priority is teaching, and a continued commitment to the liberal arts.
 A four-year college, Carleton offers the Bachelor of Arts degree.
 Its students can choose from 37 majors and 15 concentrations in the arts, humanities, natural sciences, and social sciences.